-MM10 - Number and percentage of operations with closure plans
+MM10 Number and percentage of operations with closure plans

-Boliden's operations involves land use for mining, industrial areas and ponds for sand and clarification pond.
-Conservation and reclamation of mining areas which reaches the end of its production lifespan is therefore part of Boliden's operations and responsibilities.
-The goal is to use the best available technology followed by a continuous monitoring of the work that has been done.
-All of Boliden's present operations, mines and smelters, have environmental closure plans which are approved by the authorities.
-In 2014, Boliden worked actively on the reclamation of five former mine sites, all of which have closure plans.
-At the end of 2014, a total of 2,057 (1,651) MSEK had been set aside for remediation of mining areas and smelters.
-The expansion of the Aitik mine to 45 million tonnes of ore per year and extended mining to 2040 will increase future reclamation costs.
-During the reporting period the additions to existing provisions have therefore increased by SEK 356 million.
+Boliden's operations involves land use for mining, industrial areas, and ponds for use as sand and clarification ponds.
+Conservation and reclamation of mining areas which reach the end of their production lifespan is, therefore, part of Boliden's operations and responsibilities.
+The goal is to use the best available technology, complemented by continuous monitoring of the work that has been cariied out.
+All of Boliden's present operations, both mines and smelters, have environmental closure plans which have been approved by the authorities.
+In 2015, Boliden worked actively on the reclamation of four former mine sites.
+At the end of 2015, a total of 1,943 (2,057) MSEK had been set aside for remediation of mining areas and smelters.
+The expansion of the Aitik mine to 45 million tonnes of ore per year and the extension of mining there until 2040 will increase future reclamation costs.
+During the reporting period the reclamation plan and the provisions for reclamation of the Aitik mine have been negotiated as part of the legal permit process.